'Argumentative' Crawley vindicates England faith

 The worry before this day began was that England, having done the hard work with the ball, would focus on the bad weather forecast for the weekend and go too hard, too soon with the bat.

-But Crawley eased through the gears like a super car and, once he found top speed, Australia did not know where to bowl to him.
+But Crawley eased through the gears like a supercar and, once he found top speed, Australia did not know where to bowl to him.

 He took lunch on 26 from 46 balls.
 In his next 47 after the break, Crawley smashed 74 runs.
 He moved from 50 to 100 in 26 deliveries.
 A 93-ball hundred is England's second-fastest by an opener (Crawley holds the record for the fastest) and the second-fastest in Tests at Old Trafford.
 Only Gilbert Jessop and Ian Botham have made swifter Ashes tons for England.